A New Textile Diversion Plan Is Urging Us To Give Our Clothes A New Life

 According to the Council for Textile Recycling (2014), 85% percent of all textiles are going directly into landfills rather than being recycled or reused.
-This is a huge problem because natural textiles biodegrade in landfills, producing CO2 and methane emissions which contribute to climate change; while synthetic materials do not biodegrade and instead stay forever in landfills (Fletcher, 2013).
+This is a huge problem because natural textiles biodegrade in landfills, producing CO2 and methane emissions that contribute to climate change; while synthetic materials do not biodegrade and instead stay forever in landfills (Fletcher, 2013).

 Solving this problem would require all textiles to be collected and diverted from the waste stream.
-This is a simple solution in theory, however the processes required to achieve it are complex.
+This is a simple solution, in theory, however, the processes required to achieve it are complex.
 It requires the consolidated efforts of numerous stakeholder groups and millions of citizens.

 The solution also depends upon changes in social and technological processes.
 New social developments have increased awareness about the problem and inculcated a desire to solve it, offering an opportunity for change.

 View this post on Instagram